redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/crawl/openai-whisper/README.md

 Run the following command in Terminal 1 to monitor GPU and CPU usage:

+- The complex config (beam size, patience, etc.) takes significantly longer, especially on CPU — this can be 5x–10x slower than fast mode.

 ```sh
 watch -n 1 -t '
   echo "== NVIDIA GPU Usage ==";